Psivant/stormmsite/docs/tutorials/tutorial_i.md

   }
   printf("\n");
 ```
+This strategy of creating pointers and length constants to traverse arrays is taken to a higher
+degree in the class abstract approach found throughout much of STORMM, as will be evident in later
+tutorials.

+## Analysis of the Data on the CPU and the GPU
-Next, we can consider some operation that invovles the array as a whole: the sum of all elements.
+Next, we can consider some operation that involves the array as a whole: the sum of all elements.
 This is trivial to do in a single-threaded C program by looping over each element, as was done
 above to display the values.
 In general, we must consider cases where the array might be so large
 that the data type used to hold the summation might break: a floating point value could overflow to